 In addition, data that has been stored in the custom log tables ServiceMapComputer_CL and ServiceMapProcess_CL will move to dedicated data types in Log Analytics.
 These new tables will be named VMComputer and VMProcess.
-This update will allow us to better prioritise how quickly we can ingest the data and will standardise the table schema across all customers.
+This update will allow us to better prioritize how quickly we can ingest the data and will standardize the table schema across all customers.

-We realise that asking existing customers to upgrade causes disruption to their workflow, which is why we have chosen to do this now while in public preview rather than later once we arrive in GA.
+We realize that asking existing customers to upgrade causes disruption to their workflow, which is why we have chosen to do this now while in Public Preview rather than later once we arrive in GA.